Norwalk Criminal Defense Attorney

 If you have been charged with a criminal offense in Norwalk, Los Angeles, selecting of the right criminal defense attorney is the single most important decisions you will make in your case.
 The criminal defense team at Esfandi Law Firm are one of the most highly-rated defense staffs in the state.

-The members of the firm are distinguished within the criminal defense community, and Seppi Esfandi is personally ranks among the top 5% of attorneys in the greater Los Angeles area.
+The members of the firm are distinguished within the criminal defense community, and Seppi Esfandi is personally ranks among the top attorneys in the greater Los Angeles area.